Reading Time: 5 minutes

-Reading Time: 5 minutesOver the past year, Australia received 8.7 million international visitors, the majority coming from China, New Zealand, the USA, UK, Japan, Singapore, Malaysia, South Korea and 277,100 from India.
+In the good years of international travel, Australia receives almost 9 million international visitors annually, the majority coming from China, New Zealand, the USA, UK, Japan, Singapore, Malaysia, South Korea and India.

 As a tour guide based in Sydney, I get to meet many international travellers, mainly from the USA and UK, who prefer to join organised tours.
 During the short time I have with them, they tell me about their initial impressions of Australia.